green-api/whatsapp-demo-chatbot-golang/README.md

 5. Geolocation 🌎
 6. ...

-To return to the beginning write stop
+To return to the beginning write stop or 0
 ```
 By selecting a number from the list and sending it, the chatbot will answer which API sent this type of message and share a link to information about the API.